 Stepping up on a stair is great work for the leg and buttock muscles.
 Stair climbing builds more muscle than running, and is excellent for balance, strength, and elevating the heart rate.
 You even get a good workout going downstairs, when your quadriceps work hard supporting you.
 The FruitGuys’ Aaron Smith got quite the stair workout on Jan.
 31 during Chicago’s Step Up for Kids benefit for Children’s Memorial Hospital.
 He climbed 90 flights in 16 minutes—fast enough to finish in the top 100.

 Using the stairs casually, as an alternative to the elevator, can burn about 640 calories per hour (cal/hr) for a 140 lb person.
-Doing a stair workout, which can involve running up stairs, taking stairs two at a time, and other strenuous exercises, burns about 950 cal/hr for the same person.
-For comparison, moderate cycling, skiing, swimming and fast walking are all on par with casual stair climbing.
+Doing a stair workout, which can involve running up stairs, taking stairs two at a time, and other strenuous exercises burn about 950 cal/hr for the same person.
+For comparison, moderate cycling, skiing, swimming, and fast walking are all on par with casual stair climbing.
 Active sex clocks in at 430 cal/hr.
 Fast running and competitive singles tennis are on par with a stair workout.

-Of course most of us are not inclined to spend an hour on the stairs, but even short boutscan contribute to fitness and waistline.
+Of course, most of us are not inclined to spend an hour on the stairs, but even short bursts can contribute to fitness and waistline.
 A 15-minute stair climb offers the same workout as 30 minutes of running on flat ground, and with less impact.
 At work, using the stairs can bring some welcome blood flow after you have been sitting for a while, and can be as effective as coffee to wake you up.

 After your first workout, you might just find yourself singing, “and she’s climbing a stairway to heaven.”

 Stair climbing is not recommended for people with knee injuries or high blood pressure (untreated).
 Always check with your doctor before beginning a new exercise program.